EasifyDev/easify-wc-plugin-v4.x/readme.txt

 8. Logging, if you need it you can enable detailed logging for the Easify WooCommerce Plugin.

 == Changelog ==
+= 4.36 =
+* Support for Easify Version 5.
+* Fixed issue where main product image would appear twice if multiple images present.
 = 4.35 =
 * Added support for WooCommerce Local Pickup delivery option.
 * Improved logging to assist with troubleshooting Easify Server connection problems.